Sloansta/go-twitch/README.md

 # node-twitch
-twitch chat in the command line
+twitch chat in the command line with a user interface